-A staged rollout of automatic cleaning of the nobackup file system will begin on 26 November.
+A staged rollout of automatic cleaning of the nobackup file system began on 26 November.
 Further information about this process is detailed below.
 Please contact us if you have any questions.

 The automatic cleaning feature is a programme of regular deletion of selected files from project directories in our nobackup filesystem.
 We do this to optimise the availability of this file system for active research computing workloads and to ensure NeSI can reliably support large-scale compute and analytics workflows.